Washington García Rijo

-Washington García Rijo (1921 – 22 September 2010) was a Uruguayan political figure.
+Washington García Rijo (12 February 1921 – 22 September 2010) was a Uruguayan political figure.

 Background

-His political base has been in Rocha Department.
+His political base was in Rocha Department.
 He formerly served as a senior police officer.
 He was a member of the Colorado Party.

 Political career

 He served for many years as an elected Deputy of the Republic from 1967 to 1972 and from 1985 to 1990, representing Rocha Department.
 He was at the time associated with the 'Lista 15' grouping within the Colorado Party.
 In his late political life he endorsed Pedro Bordaberry Herrán's 'Vamos Uruguay' grouping within the Colorado Party (Uruguay).